Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 You can make two types of contributions to this repo:

-1. 🌱 **Practicing Open Source** — Add your name, link to your GitHub profile, and your favorite cake or snack to the `preptember-participants.md` file.
+### 1. 🌱 **Practicing Open Source**

+Add your name, link to your GitHub profile, and your favorite thing to the `preptember-participants.md` file.

+> [!NOTE]
+> For 2024, the favorite thing is **cake or snack**.

-2. 📃 **Repositories List** — Add the link to a repository(ies) you recommend for Hacktoberfest to the `repositories-list.md` file _only_ after the repository meets our requirements — check our [repository checklist](https://virtualcoffee.io/resources/developer-resources/open-source/maintainer-guide#repository-checklist).
-You can always return and add more repositories here.
+### 2. 📃 **Repositories List**

+Add the name and link to a repository you recommend for Hacktoberfest to the `repositories-list.md` file.
+Do this **_only after_** the repository meets our requirements — see our [repository checklist](https://virtualcoffee.io/resources/developer-resources/open-source/maintainer-guide#repository-checklist).

+You can add multiple repositories here and you can always make another pull request if you have more for us later in the month!

 ## Getting Started